Berkeley-CS61B/website-sp24/labs/lab09/index.md

 Then, go ahead and run the application.

+{: .danger}
+If you're writing your own test cases, please make sure to use **square matrices**.
+The provided local tests and the ones on the autograder will still run as intended, but local tests written should be done with a n x n board.

 ## Project 3 Saving and Loading
 After finishing `saveBoard` and `loadBoard`, notice that we ended up saving the entire board into the file (i.e. each `Tileset` and we represented them with `0`s and `1`s) along with the height